 Don't Drip and Drive - Fix Car Leaks!

-Even a small leak can have a big impact on your car and the health of Puget Sound.
+Even a small leak can have a big impact on your car and on the health of Puget Sound.
 Check your vehicle for leaks often and fix them as soon as they occur.
-You can sign up for a free vehicle leak check and receive $50 off the repair at participating shops.
-Visit FixCarLeaks.org for more information.
+Learn more at FixCarLeaks.org.

 Mark Storm Drains

 Help spread the clean water message!
 You can volunteer to mark storm drains in your neighborhood with “Dump No Waste" medallions.
-Contact Cameron Reed at (206) 801-2455.
+Call (206) 801-2420 to reserve a kit.